yargs/yargs/README.md

 ![Joe was one optimistic pirate.](http://i.imgur.com/4WFGVJ9.png)

-But wait!
-Ther's more!
+But don' walk the plank jus' yet!
+Ther' be more!
 Ye can do short options:
 -------------------------------------------------

 short.js: